alexharri/website/posts/clipboard.md

 They're writing a custom data type to the clipboard, which means that they aren't using the async Clipboard API.
 How are they doing that through a click handler?

-I ran the profiler, hit the copy button and inspected the results.
-Turns out that clicking the copy button triggers a call to `document.execCommand("copy")`.
+I ran the profiler, hit the copy button, and inspected the results.
+It turns out that clicking the copy button triggers a call to `document.execCommand("copy")`.

 <Image src="~/google-docs-exec-command.png" plain />

-This was surprising to me when I first saw this.
+This was surprising to me.
 My first thought was _"Isn't `execCommand` the old, deprecated way of copying text to the clipboard?"_.

-Yes it is, but Google uses it for a reason. `execCommand` is special in that it allows you to programmatically dispatch a trusted copy event _as if_ the user invoked the copy command themselves.
+Yes, it is, but Google uses it for a reason. `execCommand` is special in that it allows you to programmatically dispatch a trusted copy event _as if_ the user invoked the copy command themselves.

 ```ts
 document.addEventListener("copy", (e) => {